explosion-mental/demwm/README.md

 be changed in config.mk.

-**NOTE**: I run some custom 'hooks' in `postrun` function which forks to the background, you can delete everything and change at your liking the function.
+**NOTE**: I run some custom 'hooks' in `postrun` function which forks to the background, you can delete everything and change the function at your liking.

 # Patches
 My little collection of patches, which aren't necessarily applied to this.
 You